boyahou/boyahou.github.io/_pages/about.md

   The key threads of my research methodology are (a) an operator-theoretic approach to build an analytically tractable representation of environments; and (b) selective loss of details via compression to control model complexity.

-  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding", (Please email me for preprint)
+  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding", [download](../assets/COLT24.pdf)

   - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical Systems in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, accepted at ICML 2023. [download](../assets/ICML_2023.pdf)